Amanda Wells, 2021 Pride Award Honoree: Social Change Starts With Your Community and Neighbors

 Wells majored in English, Spanish, and Political Science as a Rutgers student.

-As an intern in Cusco, Peru, with the National Office of the Public Prosecutor (Ministerio Público Fiscalía de la Nación), she assisted full-time governmental workers to understand barriers to education for adolescents, visiting schools and homes to talk with students and parents.
+As an intern in a South American government office, she assisted full-time governmental workers to understand barriers to education for adolescents, visiting schools and homes to talk with students and parents.

 Share This!